Intellectual Property and Healthcare in 2020

 Patents can cover a final product but are also very commonly used for processes and manufacturing techniques on the path to that final product.
 Patents can also be licensed to other companies and manufacturers for royalty percentages that often earn patent holders millions of dollars.
 In the case of licensing for a humanitarian benefit, which occurs in the healthcare industry, these licensing fees are usually significantly reduced to enable use.

 Design patents are another facet of intellectual property that applies to healthcare.
 Design patents protect the aesthetic and non-functional aspects of a product, like its texture or visual design.
 This can be important in hospitals and clinics since they are often places of stress for patients and families, and friendly design elements can contribute in small but significant ways to ease that stress.

-As healthcare becomes more personalized and permeates more and more of daily life at the turn of the decade, healthcare-adjacent invention and patenting is a growing market.
+As healthcare becomes more personalized and permeates daily life at the turn of the decade, healthcare-adjacent invention and patenting is a growing market.
 According to J.D.
 Houvener, a Philadelphia patent attorney, wearables and smart homes have much to do with this growing trend:

 “Inventions like the fit bit of the last decade have foreshadowed a growing move towards personalized healthcare.
-Busy lives and increasing smart integration of phones, kitchen scales, fridges, smartwatches, and the like have led to an increase in personal health tracking using wearables and other devices.
-This market is new and ripe for patenting: apps that relay information in a unique way, data aggregation and presentation, and smart home products themselves have all broken ground in the patenting world.”
+Busy lives and increasing smart integration of phones, kitchen scales, fridges, smartwatches, and the like have led to increased personal health tracking using wearables and other devices.
+This market is new and ripe for patenting: apps that uniquely relay information, data aggregation and presentation, and smart home products themselves have all broken ground in the patenting world.”

 For more on the business side of healthcare and healthcare technology, visit our blog!